Hồ ly tinh: Folklore

-In the book Lĩnh Nam chích quái, the Hồ ly tinh (or Hồ tinh) is also mentioned with the image of an animal that causes harm to good people, then killed by Lạc Long Quân to eliminate harm to the people.
+In the book Lĩnh Nam chích quái, the Hồ ly tinh (or Hồ tinh) is also mentioned with the image of an animal that causes harm to good people, then is killed by Lạc Long Quân to eliminate harm to the people.
 West Lake is the tomb where the nine-tailed fox is buried.
 The story goes that:

 Thăng Long citadel, formerly known as Long Biên, was uninhabited in ancient times.
 Lý Thái Tổ rowed a boat at Nhĩ Hà river wharf, two dragons led the boat, so it was named Thăng Long, and then built the capital there.
 In the past, in the west of the citadel, there was a small rocky mountain, the east pillow up on the Lỗ Giang river.
 In the cave, at the foot of the mountain, there is a nine-tailed white fox that has lived for more than a thousand years and can transform into a demon, a human, or a demon that travels around the world.

 The nine-tailed fox turned into a man in a white shirt and entered the Man's crowd, singing together and luring boys and girls into hiding in a mountain cave.
 The nine-tailed fox sometimes turns into a beautiful girl, enticing boys, sometimes turns into a handsome young man to flirt with village girl; sometimes it's the devil that scares people...
 It did so because it wanted to capture as many people as possible and bring it back to the deep cave to eat gradually.
 Long Quân then ordered the Lục bộ thủy phủ (senior authorities under the water palace) to raise water to attack the cave.
 The nine-tailed fox ran away, the navy chased after him, broke the den to catch the fox, and devoured it.

 This place became a deep pool called Xác Cáo lagoon (Fox Corpses lagoon), which is Tây Hồ today.
 After establishing the temple, ie Kim Ngưu Tự to suppress the demon.
 The field in the West Lake is very flat, local people cultivate and do business, now called Hồ Động (Fox cave).
 The land here is high and dry, people build houses to live in, now called Hồ Thôn (Fox village).
 The old fox cave, now called Lỗ Khước Thôn.